Dealing with an unexpected job loss

 Tap your emergency fund

-Preparing for next steps
+Ask for help with next steps

 Whatever you do, don't stop opening bills!
 Ignoring them will not make them go away.
+It will only make it harder to get back on your feet once you’re back in the workforce.

 Be patient with yourself